milanaryal/milanaryal.github.io/about/index.md

 redirect_from: "/p/about.html"
 ---

 Hi.
-I'm Milan Aryal, :sunglasses: a student living in Kathmandu, Nepal who loves designing the web and listening music a lot.
+I'm Milan Aryal :sunglasses:, a student living in Kathmandu, Nepal who loves designing the web and listening music a lot.

 ### Let's be friends :smile: